ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_EnDat/uz_EnDat.rst

 Software driver
 ===============

-The software driver for the IP-Core has multiple use cases - with the configuration and calculation beeing the most important ones.
+The software driver for the IP-Core has multiple use cases - with the configuration and calculation being the most important ones.

 Init Functions
 ---------------